 An alien spaceship crashlands near a national park.
 Ray is driving his girlfriend Megan to her new job as a ranger when a giant-sized mosquito crashes into and damages their car.
 They are forced to sign into a motel until new car parts can be sent.
-Ray manages to get them a ride with Parks, a NASA scientist sent to track the meteorite it is believed came down.
-In no time, they are being attacked by ferocious swarms of giant mosquitos that suck the blood from every human they find.
-The entire campsite is slaughtered.
+Ray manages to get them a ride with Parks, a NASA scientist sent to track the meteorite they believe came down.
+In no time, they are being attacked by ferocious swarms of giant mosquitoes that suck the blood from every human they find.
+The park’s campsite is slaughtered.
 To survive, they and a handful of others are forced together in the company of Earl and his brother who are escaping with the proceeds from a bank robbery.

 Mosquito was a directorial debut for Gary Jones, who has previously worked in various visual, makeup and special effects departments, most notably as a special effects supervisor for several Sam Raimi films.
 Subsequent to Mosquito, Jones went onto direct various other creature effects driven films such as Spiders (2000), Crocodile 2: Death Swamp (2002), Jolly Roger: Massacre at Cutter’s Cove (2005), Planet Raptor (2007), Boogeyman 3 (2008), Ghouls (2008), Xenophobia (2008), Ballistica (2009), Lightning Strikes (2009) and Axe Giant: The Wrath of Paul Bunyan (2013).